Not finding what you want? Call, email, chat with or visit a UK Reference Librarian who will be glad to help you.

 Having a clearly defined research question BEFORE you jump into research will save you time, effort and aggravation.
 If you try to research a subject area like social worker burnout, you might find yourself flooded with information, and the sheer task of identifying the best and most valuable resources for your research will be staggering.
 However, a clearly defined research question, e.g., "Do support groups for workers in social services prevent or significantly delay professional burnout?" will help focus your research task and save you time and effort.

 With a question in mind, you can do some preliminary searching in the Libraries' catalog or a periodical database just to get some idea of the literature that will be available for your research.
 This first rough search can give you some ideas for modifying your search, if necessary.
-For example, a quick search in Academic Search Premier, a general periodicals database, using "social workers" and "burnout" in as keyword search terms yields over 90 items, over 30 of which are from peer reviewed journals.
+For example, a quick search in Academic Search Complete, a general periodicals database, using "social workers" and "burnout" in as keyword search terms yields over 90 items, over 30 of which are from peer reviewed journals.
 Finding this many articles in a general periodical database, is a positive sign.
 You are likely to find enough to support your research in a more scholarly, specialized database also.

 So, a little planning time before saves a lot of research time afterwards.